Facebook iconWhat is Smoke Testing? A Beginner's Guide - F22 Labs

 Conclusion

-Smoke testing is one of the significant aspects in software testing, when major problems can be detected early thereby assisting to maintain the stability of the build.
-Focusing on Essential Functionality — Performing a Smoking Test — In a Manual/Automated Way can Help Teams Save Time and Avoid Costly Mistakes While Ensuring Deliverable Software.
+When implemented consistently, whether manually or through automation, smoke testing becomes a reliable checkpoint that strengthens overall software quality, where major problems can be detected early, thereby assisting in maintaining the stability of the build.
+Focusing on Essential Functionality, Performing a Smoking Test, in a Manual/Automated Way, can Help Teams Save Time and Avoid Costly Mistakes While Ensuring Deliverable Software.

 I hope this guide serves you well as a primer for smoke testing and how to effectively use it.
 Now, with frequent smoke tests, you are halfway towards good quality software.